web3infra-foundation/mega/monobean/README.md

 ```

 ### For Windows Users
-Things are a bit more complex here.
+> You can either use the python script [setup.py](setup.py) (Recommended) or follow the instructions below.
+It's equivalent to what the script does.

-You can download precompiled Gtk4 libraries from [gvsbuild](https://github.com/wingtk/gvsbuild#development-environment).
+Download precompiled Gtk4 libraries from [gvsbuild](https://github.com/wingtk/gvsbuild#development-environment).
 Then set up environmental variables like [this](https://github.com/wingtk/gvsbuild?tab=readme-ov-file#environmental-variables):
 ```powershell
 $env:Path = "C:\gtk\bin;" + $env:Path
 $env:LIB = "C:\gtk\lib;" + $env:LIB